-Research has shown that your risk of lung cancer from breathing radon in air is much larger than your risk of stomach cancer from swallowing water with radon in it.
-Most of your risk from radon in water comes from radon released into the air when water is used for showering and other household purposes.
+Just when you thought you could go back into the shower!
+The EPA does state that "research has shown that your risk of lung cancer from breathing Radon in air is much larger than your risk of stomach cancer from swallowing water with Radon in it.
+Most of your risk from Radon in water comes from Radon released into the air when water is used for showering and other household purposes."